AchyuthPRao/AchyuthPRao/README.md

 ### Hi there 👋
 I'm a MERN
 stack developer
-- 🌱 I’m currently learning NLP
 - 🔭 I’m currently working on various MERN WebApps
-- 👯 I’m looking to collaborate on some AI or ML based projects
+- 👯 I’m looking to collaborate on some AI / ML based projects
 - 📫 How to reach me: achyuthprao123@gmail.com
 - My portfolio website : [https://achyuth-resume/](https://achyuth-resume.vercel.app/)